A canonical rate-independent model of geometrically linear isotropic gradient plasticity with isotropic hardening and plastic spin accounting for the Burgers vector: The complete mathematical formulation in the no-spin-hardening case

-First of all, notice that since the bilinear form $\ba$ does not contain explicitly the variable $\beta$, it is impossible to derive the coercivity of the bilinear form in any normed space in all the variables $v$, $q$, $\eta$ and $\beta$.
-Therefore, the new solution strategy here for the existence result is to first find $u$, $p$ and $\gamma_p$, and construct $\omega_p$ a posteriori.
+As in Section \ref{existence}, the existence result in the no-spin-hardening is also obtained through the abstract result in Theorem \ref{han-reddy-theo}.
+The functionals $j$ and $\ell$ remain as in (\ref{functional-isospin}) and (\ref{lin-form}) respectively, the bilinear form $\ba$ in this case is defined as The existence result for the weak formulation in the no-spin-hardening case is obtained in the following theorem. \begin{theorem} The weak formulation (\ref{weak-form-iso2}) in the no-spin-hardening case (i.e., $\alpha_2=0$) written as: find $w=(u,\PL,\gamma_p,\omega_p)\in \SFH^1(0,T;\SFZ)$ such that $w(0)=0$ and $\dot{w}(t)\in \SFW$ for a.e. $t\in [0,T]$ with $\ba$ defined in (\ref{bilin-iso-special}) and $j$ and $\ell$ defined in (\ref{functional-isospin})-(\ref{lin-form}), has a solution for some suitable Hilbert space $\SFZ$ and some closed convex cone $\SFW$ in $\SFZ$.\end{theorem} {\bf Proof:} First of all, notice that since the bilinear form $\ba$ does not contain explicitly the variable $\beta$, it is impossible to derive the coercivity of the bilinear form in any normed space in all the variables $v$, $q$, $\eta$ and $\beta$.
+Therefore, we are not in a position to apply directly the abstract result in Theorem \ref{han-reddy-theo}.
+The new solution strategy here for the existence result is to first find $u$, $p$ and $\gamma_p$, and construct $\omega_p$ a posteriori.
 To this end, we define

 where we recall that

 We then reformulate the problem as follows: find $w=(u,\PL,\gamma_p)\in \SFH^1(0,T;\SFZ)$ such that $w(0)=0$,\, $\dot{w}(t)\in \SFW$ for a.e. $t\in [0,T]$ where we let

 equipped with the norms